sccn/sccn.github.io/others/EEGLAB_and_python.md

 ![](/assets/images/EEGLAB_usage.jpg)

-Major differences between Matlab and Python
+Major differences between MATLAB and Python
 -------------------------------------------

 There is a trend in imaging tool development to migrate brain imaging tools to Python.
-Of course, Python (and the numpy/scipy math packages built on Python) would be an interesting (and free) alternative to using Matlab.
+Of course, Python (and the numpy/scipy math packages built on Python) would be an interesting (and free) alternative to using MATLAB.
 However, irrespective of what Python enthusiasts might claim, Python might not be ideal because it remains a programming language designed for programmers.
 For example,

--   It is hard to understand for novices why an n-size vector should be indexed, beginning at 0 and ending at n-1 (in Matlab and R, vectors begin at position 1 and end at n).
+-   It is hard to understand for novices why an n-size vector should be indexed, beginning at 0 and ending at n-1 (in MATLAB and R, vectors begin at position 1 and end at n).
 -   Code indentation is a nice feature of Python.
 However, this style does not come naturally to the novice programmer.
 It also makes copying and pasting code between file sources and the command line interface problematic (since a snippet of code will most likely have unwanted indentation when copied to the Python command line).
--   Python is much more object-oriented than Matlab, sometimes requiring users to understand object-oriented concepts when calling functions.
+-   Python is much more object-oriented than MATLAB, sometimes requiring users to understand object-oriented concepts when calling functions.
 -   Python usually requires the user to install multiple external libraries; this can be tedious and does not come naturally to